‘Miki Kratsman: People I Met’ at USF Contemporary Art Museum

 “Christian Figueras-Fauné is a very well-know critic, curator, writer and former gallerist based in Brooklyn, New York, and we are expecting him to bring some very exciting exhibitions to us,” Noel Smith, the deputy director and curator of Latin American and Caribbean art at USFCAM, said.
-“As the only purely contemporary art museum in the Tampa Bay area we are constantly looking to do the best that we possibly can and we feel a huge responsibility to bring the most interesting, vital and important artists of our time here to the community and we found this person [Christian-Fauné] that we felt would bring us the best.”
+“As the only purely contemporary art museum in the Tampa Bay area, we are constantly looking to do the best that we possibly can.
+We feel a huge responsibility to bring the most interesting, vital and important artists of our time here to the community, and we found this person [Christian-Fauné] that we felt would bring us the best.”

-USFCAM is nearing its 30th anniversary, and as a university-run contemporary art museum its focus has often been on work that is highly political and that deals with contemporary issues and concerns.
+USFCAM is nearing its 30th anniversary, and, as a university-run contemporary art museum, its focus has often been on work that is rooted in contemporary political issues and ethical concerns.

 In addition to the exhibition itself, USFCAM is hosting a number of related events including a university-wide symposium entitled Politics of the Portrait / Photography as Activism on Oct.
 11, a classical music concert in the USFCAM galleries on Nov.
 1 and a screening of the documentary film 5 Broken Cameras on Nov.16 as part of the museum’s “Film on the Lawn” series.